Emelieh21/the-house-of-the-rising-blinds/README.md

 In the Arduino IDE, do not forget to set up the `Tools` > `Port` to the USB port that your board is connected too.

 Connect the luminosity sensor to the WeMos.
 We use an analog luminosity sensor (luminance sensor v1.0).
-The signal cable (in our case the yellow one) if connected to the **A0** pin on the WeMos:
+The signal cable (in our case the yellow one) is connected to the **A0** pin on the WeMos:

 ![image2](https://github.com/Emelieh21/the-house-of-the-rising-blinds/blob/master/assets/wemos_sensor_3jpg.jpg)